janikrabe/service-ident/README.md

 Identify the user account running a network service

-service-ident lets you identify which user account is listening on a TCP/IP port on a remote system, given that this system is running an ident server that isn't configured to hide this information.
+service-ident lets you identify which user account is listening on a TCP/IP port on a remote system, given that this system is running an Ident server that isn't configured to hide this information.

-service-ident is designed to help system administrators verify that their ident server isn't divulging unnecessary information.
+service-ident is designed to help system administrators verify that their Ident servers aren't divulging more information than necessary.

 ## Download